SkeldJS/Hindenburg/pages/Plugins/Custom Roles.md

 ## Registering the Role
-Registering your role class is as simple as using the {@link RegisterRole} decorator and passing in your role class.
-That is,
+Registering your role class is as simple as using the {@link RegisterRole} decorator and passing in your role class:
 ```ts
 @RegisterRole(MyRole)
 @HindenburgPlugin("hbplugin-fun-things")